omersa99/web3-lottery/README.md

 ![sad](https://img.shields.io/netlify/b6893e85-38e5-4248-8041-b99d9124f0e7?style=for-the-badge)

-# Lottery Smart Contract - WEB3
+# Crypto Lottery System - WEB3
 this repo is a managment system for any form of lottery games that involves the drawing of numbers at random for a prize and handing out tickets.

 the mechanism design based on token economics and insures that no prospective owner-occupant has an unfair advantage in the determination of winner.